 Download PDFTo stay competitive in today’s fast paced economy, companies need to deliver innovations that meet business or market needs without spending time on the wrong problem or rework for missed requirements.
 This foundational course provides students, regardless of their title, the essential business analyst skills necessary to identify the best solutions and realize significant value on their projects.
-It supports the IIBA BABOK industry standards and PMI’s PBA.
+It supports the IIBA BABOK industry standards and PMI’s PBA certification.

 Business Analyst Skills